Stephen Rice (footballer): Longford Town

 Rice signed for Longford on 11 January 2014.
 He played a pivotal role in helping 'De Town' win the League of Ireland First Division 2014 title.
 Following a season playing a central role in the Town finishing 6th in the Premier Division, Rice was released by the club in November 2015.

 Glentoran

 On 23 February 2016, Rice impressed boss Alan Kernaghan in a friendly with Derry City and was awarded a contract until the end of the season.
 Kernaghan said "I am delighted to have signed a player with such great experience and above all an obvious hunger to play for Glentoran and move us forward".

 Rice left Glentoran on 7 April 2016 to focus on his coaching career with the Football Association of Ireland in Dublin.

 International career

-In October 2000, Rice played for the Republic of Ireland national football team U16s in a qualifying tournament in Riga for the 2001 UEFA European Under-16 Football Championship where he came up against Andrés Iniesta.
+In October 2000, Rice played for the Republic of Ireland national football team U16s in a qualifying tournament in Riga for the 2001 UEFA European Under-16 Championship where he came up against Andrés Iniesta.
 He also represented his country at U19 level.